-Collocations include true color images from the MODIS instruments onboard Terra and Aqua, centered on the location of the observation and displayed using NASA's Worldview Visualization platform (see NASA's EOSDIS WorldView).
+Collocations include true color images from the VIIRS instrument on board NOAA-20, which follow in the legacy of the MODIS instruments onboard Terra and Aqua.
+These images are centered on the location of the observation and displayed using NASA's Worldview Visualization platform (see NASA's EOSDIS WorldView).

-GLOBE Observer app users can opt to be notified of Aqua, Terra, and NOAA-20 overpasses.
-Satellite overpass schedules for Aqua and Terra can also be obtained by using the satellite overpass calculator.
+GLOBE Observer app users can opt to be notified of NOAA-20 overpasses.
+Satellite overpass schedules can also be obtained by using the satellite overpass calculator.